 Approximately 4 to 6 weeks prior to the start of each full-time clinical education experience, students are responsible for completing all required forms and submitting them to the clinical facility.
-Students must ensure that they are compliant with all department requirements that relate to full-time Clinical Education courses and that they have done everything necessary to make information available to the Clinical Compliance Coordinator and clinical site.
+Students must ensure that they are compliant with all facility requirements that relate to full-time Clinical Education courses and that they have done everything necessary to make information available to the Clinical Compliance Coordinator and clinical site.

-Such information to be provided to the site may include:
+Such information to be provided to the site MAY include:

-- CPR card (copy)

-- First aid card (copy)

-- All relevant health information and immunization records

-- A Criminal Background Investigation results
+- CPR card (copy) - First aid card (copy) - All relevant health information and immunization records - A Criminal Background Investigation and Drug Testing results - Student directory information including name, permanent and local address, telephone number, email address and level in the program.

-- Drug Testing results